m-e-conroy/angular-dialog-service/README.md

 **v4.x.x + is not backward compatible with versions 1,2,3,3.1  Please refer to the changes section to view what is different in v4.0**

-A complete AngularJS service with controllers and templates for generating application modals and dialogs for use with Angular-UI-Bootstrap and Twitter Bootstrap.
+A complete AngularJS service with controllers and templates for generating application modals and dialogs for use with Angular-UI-Bootstrap, Twitter Bootstrap and Font-Awesome.
 Supports, i18n, language translations for dialog headers, messages and buttons via angular-translate.

 Demos
 -----